Close

 Reading in Year 3 is taught daily to focus on deepening their reading understanding.
 A range of stimuli will be used to engage the children to apply their reading skills, such as inference, deduction and justifying their answers or opinions.

-Children are encouraged to read at home as often as possible, through their own choice of authors and genres from our extensive library, which increases their vocabulary and spelling skills tadd to the valuable work that we carry out in class.
+Children are encouraged to read at home as often as possible, through their own choice of authors and genres from our extensive library, which increases their vocabulary and spelling skills to add to the valuable work that we carry out in class.
 All children in Key Stage 2 read for 20 minutes a day and have the opportunity to quiz on their book and change their book based on their achieved level.

-In maths, we are enjoying the ‘Maths No Problem’ scheme.
-This approach builds children’s mathematical skills alongside their thinking, reasoning and problem-solving skills.
+In maths, we use the ‘White Rose Maths Scheme’.
+This approach builds children’s mathematical knowledge alongside their thinking, reasoning and problem-solving skills.
 There are many parts to our lessons, allowing time for children to explore, discuss and develop a range of methods to solve questions and achieve a greater depth of mathematical understanding.
 We will also continue to practise our times tables to help prepare us for the times table test in Year 4!

 Find full curriculum information and knowledge organisers here.